KostantinosKan/USA-traffic-accidents-heroku-app/README.md

-# Exploratory Data Analysis of A Countrywide Traffic Accident Dataset (2016 - 2020) - Interactiva Dashboard
+# Exploratory Data Analysis of A Countrywide Traffic Accident Dataset (2016 - 2020) - Interactive Dashboard
 In this repository I will take the results from my previous EDA analysis of USA traffic accidents, and I will integrate them into a dash application.
 Then, I will deploy this dash application to Heroku.

 ## Code and Resources Used